 Mt Borah Flying History

-The only costs for pilots to fly Mt Borah over the years has been the local club annual site fee of A$30 which goes 100% towards admin costs and its obligation with Godfrey to maintain the Mt Borah site on a 50/50 cost share basis.
+The only costs for pilots to fly Mt Borah over the years has been the local club annual site fee which goes 100% towards maintaining the Mt Borah site.

-Since 1994 Manilla has hosted 18 international level paragliding events organised by Godfrey Wenness, 15 NSW State Hang Gliding Championships organised by Newcastle HG Club, and many annual fly-in's including the famous easter-time PG State of Origin which attracts over 100 pilots and is the largest paragliding event in Australia aside from the main international one held here.
+Since 1994 Manilla has hosted over 40 international level paragliding events organised by Godfrey Wenness, 28 NSW State Hang Gliding Championships organised by Newcastle HG Club.
+There are also many annual fly-in's and competitions including the internationally famous Manilla XC Camp (previously part of the XC Open World Series) in January, and the Easter-time PG State of Origin, both attract over 200 pilots and are the largest paragliding events in Australia.

 Over the years many paragliding records (National and World) have been flown from Mt Borah, not to mention hundreds of personal bests every season.
 Hang Gliders have also flown 300kms flights open distance and triangles.
 Below is a list of the major Paragliding milestones :